DanielMFernandes/CCNA_Course_Notes/Course_Notes/Software_Defined_Networking.md

 Traditional Management :

-- DEVICES are configured one-by-one via SSH or Console connection
+- Devices are configured one-by-one via SSH or Console connection
-- DEVICES are manually configured via Console connection before being deployed
+- Devices are manually configured via Console connection before being deployed
 - Configurations and polices are managed per-device
 - New network deployments can take a long time due to the manual labor required
 - Errors and failures are more likely due to increased manual effort

 DNA CENTER-based Network Management :

-- DEVICES are centrally managed and monitored from the DNA Center GUI or other applications using it’s REST API
+- Devices are centrally managed and monitored from the DNA Center GUI or other applications using it’s REST API
 - The Administrator communicates their intended network behavior to DNA Center, which changes those intentions into configurations on the managed network devices
 - Configurations and policies are centrally managed
 - Software versions are also centrally managed.
 DNA Center can monitor cloud servers for new versions and then update the managed devices